You are $75 away from free shipping

 Sorry, you must log in to save an item.

 There are a lot of hair care trends and techniques to keep up with, but there’s one in particular we’d like to talk about: keratin treatments.
-If you’re not familiar, a keratin treatment is an in-salon treatment that promises to deliver straight hair with lots of shine and a smooth texture—all after just one appointment.
+If you’re not familiar, a keratin hair treatment is an in-salon treatment that promises to deliver straight hair with lots of shine and a smooth texture—all after just one appointment.
 Pretty amazing, right?
 Still, before you book your appointment for a keratin smoothing treatment—there’s some important information you should know.
 For example, different hair textures, from dry hair to curly hair to frizzy hair, can respond differently to keratin treatments.
 Here, we’ll walk you through what you need to know about keratin for hair—including what keratin is, what keratin treatments are, and how to take care of your hair at home post-treatment (with the help of a keratin shampoo, of course).

-While there are different variations of keratin treatment formulas, the basic premise is this: a professional hair stylist will use a combination of chemicals and heat to straighten and rearrange your hair’s natural bonds, usually using glutaraldehyde or formaldehyde, according to the American Academy of Dermatology (AAD).
+While there are different variations of keratin treatment formulas, the basic premise is this: A professional hairstylist will use a combination of chemicals and heat to straighten and rearrange your hair’s natural bonds, usually using glutaraldehyde or formaldehyde, according to the American Academy of Dermatology (AAD).
 After the chemical solution is applied to the hair, the stylist will typically apply a keratin protein conditioner to keep hair from becoming overly dry and brittle.
 The end result, if all goes well, is straighter, smoother-looking locks.
-According to the National Center for Biotechnology Information, this popular type of hair treatment now goes by a wide variety of names, including Brazilian blowout, acetic acid treatment, and hair botox.
+According to the National Center for Biotechnology Information (NCBI), this popular type of hair treatment now goes by a wide variety of names, including Brazilian blowout, acetic acid treatment, and hair botox.

 The keratin treatment process is meant to relax hair, so it generally works best on wavy hair.
 Keratin treatments will not work on hair that is tightly kinked, however, because as the AAD explains, the natural hair bonds are too tight to rearrange.
 The bottom line here: Before you commit to a treatment, it’s important to speak with a hair professional who can walk you through the best options for your specific hair type and texture.